micha-sky/micha-sky/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on some projects
+- 🔭 I’m currently working on websites for friends
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning react and gatsby and tailwind
 - 💬 Ask me about stuff
-- 📫 How to reach me: contact@alexmichasky.com
+- 📫 How to reach me: contact@alexmichalsky.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: badum-tss